High Balance Conventional Loans

 For designated areas where home prices are above national average.

 For areas in which 115 percent of the local median home value exceeds the baseline conforming loan limit the maximum loan limit will be higher than the baseline loan limit.
 HERA establishes the maximum loan limit in those areas as a multiple of the area median home value, while setting a “ceiling” on that limit of 150 percent of the baseline loan limit.
-Median home values generally increased in high-cost areas in 2017, driving up the maximum loan limits in many areas.
-The new ceiling loan limit for one-unit properties in most high-cost areas will be $679,650 — or 150 percent of $484,350.
+Median home values generally increased in high-cost areas in 2019, driving up the maximum loan limits in many areas.